MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/local-database/includes/create-data-access-classes.md

     > [!IMPORTANT]
     > The advantage of exposing the database as a singleton is that a single database connection is created that's kept open while the application runs, therefore avoiding the expense of opening and closing the database file each time a database operation is performed.

+    For more information about the singleton design pattern, see [Design Patterns: Singleton](https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/Design-Patterns-Singleton).

 1. Build the solution to ensure there are no errors.

 # [Visual Studio for Mac](#tab/vsmac)